ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR is designed to have ProbeRTT sacrifice no more than roughly 2% of a flow's available bandwidth.
 It is also designed to spend the vast majority of its time (at least roughly 96 percent) in ProbeBW and the rest in ProbeRTT, based on a set of tradeoffs.
-ProbeRTT lasts long enough (at least ProbeRTTDuration = 200 ms) to allow diverse flows (e.g., flows with different RTTs or lower rates and thus longer inter-packet gaps) to have overlapping ProbeRTT states, while still being short enough to bound the throughput penalty of ProbeRTT's
+ProbeRTT lasts long enough (at least BBR.ProbeRTTDuration = 200 ms) to allow diverse flows (e.g., flows with different RTTs or lower rates and thus longer inter-packet gaps) to have overlapping ProbeRTT states, while still being short enough to bound the throughput penalty of ProbeRTT's